bberski/TvheadendMobileUI/README.md

 TvheadendMobileUI
 =================

+Fork and Testing.

 Tvheadend mobile web interface

 ## Introduction

-This is a mobile web interface for the Tvheadend streaming/recording server {https://www.lonelycoder.com/tvheadend/}.
-You need a current version of Tvheadend (3.3).
+This is a mobile web interface for the Tvheadend streaming/recording server {http://www/tvheadend.org}.
+You need a current version of Tvheadend (4.1).

 It uses the framework iUI {http://www.iui-js.org/}, which provides an iPhone-like look and feel.
 It works on different modern browsers